-- Data from the Quality and Outcomes Framework showed patient outcomes were higher compared to both local and national figures. - Staff assessed needs and delivered care in line with current evidence based guidance. - Clinical audits demonstrated quality improvement. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - The practice occasionally used locum GPs and a policy was in place.
-However, there was no evidence of a locum information pack being available. - There was evidence of appraisals and personal development plans for all staff. - Staff worked with multidisciplinary teams to understand and meet the range and complexity of people's needs.
-For example, the district nursing team and community matron.
+- Data from the Quality and Outcomes Framework showed patient outcomes were comparable to both local and national figures. - Staff assessed needs and delivered care in line with current evidence based guidance. - Clinical audits demonstrated quality improvement. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - There was evidence of appraisals and personal development plans for all staff. - Staff worked with multidisciplinary teams to understand and meet the range and complexity of people's needs.
+For example, the district nursing team and community matron. - The practice met with other local practices on a monthly basis to discuss shared learning, best practice and the health needs of the local community.